neondatabase/website/content/docs/ai/ai-concepts.md

 ## Storing vector embeddings in PostgreSQL

-Neon supports the [pg_embedding](/docs/extensions/pg_embedding) and [pgvector](/docs/extensions/pgvector) PostgreSQL extensions, which enable the storage and retrieval of vector embeddings directly within your Postgres database.
-When building AI and LLM applications, installing either of these extensions eliminate the need for an external vector store, streamlining your architecture and reducing system complexity.
+Neon supports the [pg_embedding](/docs/extensions/pg_embedding) and [pgvector](/docs/extensions/pgvector) PostgreSQL extensions, which enable storing and retrieving vector embeddings directly within your Postgres database.
+When building AI and LLM applications, installing either of these extensions eliminate the need to build out your architecture to include a separate vector store.

-After installing an extension, you can create a table to store your vector embeddings.
-For example, if you installed the `pg_embedding` extension, you might define the following table for your vector embeddings:
+After installing an extension, you can create a table to store your embeddings.
+For example, if you install the `pg_embedding` extension, you might define a table similar to the following to store your embeddings:

 ```sql
 CREATE TABLE documents(id BIGSERIAL PRIMARY KEY, embedding REAL[1536]);
 ```

-To add vector embedding to the table, you would insert the data as shown:
+To add embeddings to the table, you would insert the data as shown:

 ```sql
 INSERT INTO documents(embedding) VALUES (ARRAY[